-It's important to use a specialist insurer that can cover buildings, contents and liabilities during the project.
+You should take out a policy that will insure your home during contract works.
+This is known as the ‘existing structure’ which includes the home itself and any outbuildings, garages, walls.
 You must consider scenarios, unrelated to the works, that can affect your home such as the breakout of a fire, storm or escape of water damage.
 You should also review your mortgage documentation.
-Not having insurance on the structure of your home when renovating it could lead to a breach in your mortgage conditions.
+Not having insurance on the structure of your home when renovating could lead to a breach in your mortgage conditions.

 If you'd like a no-obligation review of your insurances before starting a project, please get in touch with us here.